-Your caravan is fitted with an electrically operated rear step.
-The Omni-Step is operated by the lever switch, located adjacent to the caravan door.
+An electrically operated rear step is fitted, which is operated by the switch located adjacent to the entrance door..

 Note: When extending the step, hold the switch until the step is completely extended.
 NEVER MOUNT THE STEP IF RETRACTED OR IF NOT FULLY EXTENDED, because then the blocking is not working and the motor can be damaged.